kun-2023/Data-Science-Project-on-Bank-Churns/README.md

 •	Group 4.
 Males.
 Low number of products.
 All Credit Cards: Low attritions (17%).
 Talk to them on how bank can help them grow their savings.
 •	Group 5.
 High Balance.
 Low Number of products.
 No Credit Cards.: High Attritions (22%).
 Make an appointment.
 Recommend credit cards and more financial products.

+## The End & Thank You For Reading.